 All of the drives I use are 7200 rpm, and it's unlikely anyone would recommend a slower drive.
 It's possible you could get away with it for very basic audio projects, but why risk it?
 Whether you can benefit from an even faster drive is debatable.
 If it's a boost in performance you need, you would likely do as well by adding another 7200 rpm drive than swapping an existing 7200 rpm drive for a faster model.

-If you need a drive with the Thunderbolt interface, consider the WD 6TB My Book Thunderbolt Duo, which has two Thunderbolt ports, two removable drives, and is compatible with RAID 0 and RAID 1.
+If you need a drive with the Thunderbolt 2 interface, consider the WD My Book Pro Two-Bay Thunderbolt 2 RAID Array, which is available in capacities of 6, 8, 10, 12, and 16TB, has two Thunderbolt 2 and three USB 3.0 interfaces, two hot-swappable drives, and is compatible with RAID 0 and RAID 1.
 In case you aren't looking for the performance boost or data redundancy you get with a RAID array, this drive also supports JBOD (Just a Bunch of Disks), a linear configuration.
-This drive comes in 4TB, 6TB, and 8TB capacities.

-If it’s Thunderbolt 2 connectivity you want, consider the d2 Thunderbolt 2 External Hard Drive from LaCie.
-In addition to two Thunderbolt 2 ports, there is a USB 3.0 port.
+Another worthy Thunderbolt 2 option is Lacie’s d2 Thunderbolt 2 Desktop Hard Drive.
+Available in capacities of 3, 4, and 8TB, it has two Thunderbolt 2 ports and a USB 3.0 port.
 This drive also offers an SSD upgrade that’s sold separately.
 And—most important for audiophiles—the drive's aluminum body offers fanless cooling.
 That's important because fans make noise (see the next section).